Streamerbot/streamerbot-wiki/Sub-Actions/Twitch/Set-Title.md

 ## Overview

-This sub-action can modify the title of your Twitch stream.
+Modify the title of your Twitch stream.

 ![settitle-1.png](/settitle-1.png)